 - Infrastructure monitoring alert conditions

-What is a custom incident description?
+What is a description template?

 - Capture the reason for the condition